What are BeamFlex and SmartCast?

 MIMO stands for multiple input; multiple output.
 It’s an antenna technology for wireless communications in which multiple antennas are used at both the transmitter and the receiver.
 The antennas at each end of the communications circuit are combined to minimize errors and optimize data speed.
 MIMO generally operates in two modes: diversity mode and spatial multiplexing mode.

 In diversity mode, MIMO systems use multiple antennas arrays to maximize range and throughput between two wireless devices by choosing the best signal path between them.
-In spatial multiplexing Mode, MIMO systems use multiple radio chains and signal paths to simultaneously transmit different data elements, where the receiver “recombines” the signals and data elements, ideally resulting in higher throughput (for more detailed information, please download our whitepaper, “Mimo and Smart Antenna Techniques”).
+In spatial multiplexing Mode, MIMO systems use multiple radio chains and signal paths to simultaneously transmit different data elements, where the receiver “recombines” the signals and data elements, ideally resulting in higher throughput.

 The new IEEE 802.11n standard represents a significant advance in Wi-Fi technology with physical data rates up to 600Mbps, which promises a tremendous leap in performance and coverage over its predecessors, 802.11a and g.
 Yet users won’t see much of this bandwidth because other vendors of systems based on 802.11n do little to control over radio frequency (RF) variability beyond integrating more radio chains and antennas.

 The typical response to RF impairments within the 802.11 standard is to lower the data rate, increase the transmit power and/or move to a cleaner RF channel.
 Unfortunately, power and channel adjustments are not always viable due to regulations and environmental constraints, and reducing the data rate yields lower throughput and increases the noise level in the environment.